tripura-kant/tripura-kant/README.md

 <!--🔭 I’m currently working on-->

 - 👀 I’m currently interested in DevOps Engineering
-- :books: I’m currently learning Python, Terraform, Docker & AWS
+- :books: I’m currently learning Kubernetes, Python, Terraform, Docker & AWS.
 - :two_hearts: I’m looking to collaborate on anything & everything to do with DevOps!
 - 💬 Ask me about Cloud & DevOps Engineering
 - :mailbox_with_mail: How to reach me: tripurakant@gmail.com